BryanDedeur/metaga-for-mmkcpp/README.md

 # metaga-for-mmkcpp

-This repo is no longer the source for the code please visit [this repo](https://github.com/BryanDedeur/metaga-route-inspection-solver) for the latest and greatest.
+This repo is no longer maintained.
+Please visit [this repo](https://github.com/BryanDedeur/metaga-route-inspection-solver) for the latest MetaGA codebase.